Pipedrive Merge Duplicates Overview

 On the Ignored Text tab of the popup, add the common portion of the URL or text string.

-For more help troubleshooting issues with Insycle, refer to our Troubleshooting Issues article.
+For more help troubleshooting Insycle issues, refer to our Troubleshooting Issues article.

 Frequently Asked Questions